Disclaimer: This content is for informational purposes only. Please consult a licensed cosmetologist before undergoing major chemical hair processes.

 Soft Look

 Although a blonde and gray hair color combination seems uncommon, it can create a soft look.
-Place light blonde lowlights on the ashy gray mane focusing on the sides and back rather than the top.
+Place light blonde lowlights on the ashy gray mane, focusing on the sides and back rather than the top.
 Finish off with a layered bob haircut.

 Dirty Blonde Lowlights

 Take part in the gray hair trend of this year while embracing your white strands with confidence.
-Dye the hair in a shiny silver blonde shade with fine dirty blonde lowlights adding some depth to the look.
+Dye the hair a shiny silver blonde shade with fine dirty blonde lowlights, adding some depth to the look.
 This style is high maintenance but looks stunning on both straight and curly hair.

 Golden Beauty